milosz275/secure-chat/README.md

 - [ ] Protocol signal codes ("User is typing...", "User has read the message", "User has joined the chat")
 - [ ] Server logging (requests, client connections, errors)
 - [ ] IP banning and rate limiting
+- [ ] Server start arguments using argv[], argc and/or configuration file (port, database, log level)
+- [ ] Interpreter for server automation

 # License